5.1. From Temüjin to Genghis Khan

-The boy who was to become Genghis Khan was born in 1162, not far from the current Mongolian capital of Ulaanbaatar, and given the name Temüjin.
-As legend would have it, he was born with a clot of blood in his hand, a sign that he was to become a great conqueror.
-[Read more: The Secret History of the Mongols] Like all Mongolian boys, Temüjin learned to ride a horse at a very early age, to tend the family’s animals and to hunt.
-His father was a chieftain, and well respected within the society of nomads, but there were many chieftains on the steppes and they were often in conflict with each other.
-Indeed, the people we call the Mongols were only one of many nomadic tribes, and there were several others — Merkits, Naimans, Keraits, Tatars, Uyghurs and so on — and the Mongols were not the large among them.
-Each group was divided into clans and lineages, and many of the groups were in constant conflict with each other — over grazing rights, horses, women and treasure.
-They traded with each other to be sure, but they also raided each other’s camps looking for women to take as wives and concubines or for children to capture and keep as domestic slaves.
+The boy who was to become Genghis Khan was born in 1162, not far from the current Mongolian capital of Ulaanbaatar.
+He was given the name Temüjin.
+Like all Mongolian boys, Temüjin learned to ride a horse at a very early age, to tend the family’s animals and to hunt.
+His father was a chieftain, and well respected within the society of nomads, but there were many chieftains on the steppes.
+Indeed, the people we call the Mongols were only one of many nomadic tribes — in addition, there were Merkits, Naimans, Keraits, Tatars, Uyghurs, and so on — and the Mongols were not even the largest group among them.
+Each tribe was divided into clans and lineages, and many of them were in perpetual conflict with each other — over grazing rights, horses and treasure.
+They traded with each other, but they also raided each other’s camps looking for women to take as wives or for children to capture and keep as slaves.
 Indeed kidnapping was a common way to obtain a wife, especially for those who were too poor to be considered eligible husbands.
-The able-bodied men were usually the first to flee if a camp was under attack since they ran the highest risk of being killed and since the future of the group depended on their labor.
-Yet as a rule this constant, low-intensity, warfare did not result in many casualties.
-The object was to obtain resources, not to kill people or to conquer land.
-In fact, land mattered to the nomads only as pasture for grazing, and even the best pasture had to be given up once the animals were ready to move on.

-This was arguably the event which set him off on his career as conqueror.
-His skills as a raider soon attracted wider attention and before long Temüjin concluded an advantageous treaty with a one of the traditional chieftains of the Mongols which gave him access to a far larger contingent of men.
+Temüjin’s skills as a raider soon attracted wider attention and before long he concluded a treaty with one of the traditional chieftains which gave him access to a far larger contingent of men.
 This was the band of warriors which he went on to leverage into an ever-increasing force as every successful raid attracted ever more of a following.
-The people who were loyal to him, he treated as members of his own family while those who crossed or betrayed him were treated mercilessly.
-In 1206, Temüjin called a kurultai, an assembly of the leading chieftains, and here he was elected khagan, the khan of khans.
-He took the name “Genghis Khan,” meaning “fierce leaders,” and the people he united came to be called “Mongols” after the name of his own tribe.
-Genghis Khan was now the supreme leader of perhaps one million people and some 15 to 20 million horses, sheep and goats.
+The people who were loyal to him he treated as family members, while those who crossed or betrayed him were given no mercy.
+In 1206, Temüjin called a kurultai, an assembly of the leading chieftains, where he was elected khagan, khan of khans.
+He took the name “Genghis Khan” for himself.
+There is no consensus on what “genghis” actually means and in any case the pronunciation in Mongolian is closer to “chinggis.”
+The people he united came to be called “Mongols” after the name of his own tribe.
+Genghis Khan was now the supreme leader of perhaps 1 million people and some 15 to 20 million horses, sheep, and goats.